Southern Pacific 9010: Operational history

-SP 9010 was delivered as part of the second order of ML 4000 C'C' units in the Spring of 1964, road numbers 9003-9017.
-(ML: Mechanical Locomotive; 4000: net horsepower; C'C': two powered bogies/trucks with three connected axles each.)
-The first order of six locomotives—three for SP and three for the Denver and Rio Grande Western) -- were called "Prototypes" by KM, but were popularly known in the U.S. as "cab units" due to their fully enclosed car bodies, similar to the EMD F-unit.
-KM originally suggested to SP and DRGW a "center cab" unit, which had a cab in between the two prime movers, but both turned it down.
+SP 9010 was delivered as part of the second order of ML 4000 C′C′ units in the spring of 1964, road numbers 9003-9017.
+(ML: Mechanical Locomotive; 4000: net horsepower; C′C′: two powered bogies/trucks with three connected axles each.)
+The first order of six locomotives—three for SP and three for the Denver and Rio Grande Western—were called 'prototypes' by KM, but were popularly known in the U.S. as 'cab units' due to their fully enclosed car bodies, similar to the EMD F-unit.
+KM originally suggested to SP and DRGW a 'center cab' unit, which had a cab in between the two prime movers, but both roads turned it down.
 SP 9010 was a member of the second production order of fifteen locomotives.
-These were called "Series" units by KM, but were known as "hood units" in the US after the more modern narrow-hood carbody with external walkways.
-SP's stated motives for ordering the German-manufactured locomotives were a desire for more power per axle, better adhesion to the rails, freedom from electrical malfunctions, and fewer locomotives in 'consist' than the available American diesel-electric locomotives of the time.
-SP owned a total of 21 ML 4000 C'C' locomotives, and a total of 24 of the diesel-hydraulic type.
+These were called "Series" units by KM, but were known as 'hood units' in the US after the more modern narrow-hood carbody with external walkways.
+SP's stated motives for ordering the German-manufactured locomotives were a desire for more power per axle, better adhesion to the rails, freedom from electrical malfunctions, and fewer locomotives in consist than the available American diesel-electric locomotives of the time.

+SP owned a total of 21 ML 4000 C′C′ locomotives, and a total of 24 of the diesel-hydraulic type.
 ML 4000s were originally used in freight service on SP's famous Donner Pass line over California's Sierra Nevada, as they were originally intended to replace the EMD F7, and had a special track set up at the Roseville locomotive shops specifically for servicing the locomotives, with German mechanics and supervisors from K-M taking U.S. residence.
 However, the locomotives were found unsuitable in mountain service after extensive testing and relegated to service in the flat territory of the San Joaquin Valley, often running in tandem with EMD F7s or EMD GP9s.

 Retirement as a locomotive

-The ML 4000s and diesel-hydraulic locomotives in general began to be phased out in the late 1960s, as American locomotive technology progressed and more power with better adhesion control was able to be generated by single-engine diesel-electric locomotives.
-Maintenance requirements had exceeded the average levels of comparable domestic locomotives, and a planned upgrading of the entire KM "Series" fleet was halted after only four of the 15 were so modified.
+The ML 4000s and diesel-hydraulic locomotives in general began to be phased out in the late 1960s, as American locomotive technology progressed and more power with better adhesion control was available from single-engine diesel-electric locomotives.
+Maintenance requirements had exceeded the average levels of comparable domestic locomotives, and a planned upgrading of the entire KM 'Series' fleet was halted after only four of the 15 were so modified.
 ML 4000s began retirement in 1967, coincident with the arrival of high-horsepower American-made EMD SD40s, SD45s, and GE U33Cs.
 SP announced the end of its diesel-hydraulic program on February 13, 1968, and from that date forward, any wear or damage requiring major repair or overhaul would result in the retirement of that unit.

-SP 9113 was sidelined on September 18, 1968, with damage to the number 9 cylinder of the forward Maybach V-16 and was officially retired November 22, 1968.
+SP 9113 was sidelined on September 18, 1968, with damage to the number 9 cylinder of the forward Maybach V-16, and was officially retired November 22, 1968.
 Scrapping of the Krauss-Maffei fleet took place at Associated Metals in Sacramento, California, with the exception of SP 9113.